 Senecio Serpens [sen-NEESH-shee-oh, SUR-penz], is a succulent ground cover native of South Africa and a member of the Asteraceae family.

-You may also hear the plant referred to as Blue Finger.
-In the United Kingdom, it is sometimes called Klienia.
+You may also hear the plant referred to by the common name Blue Finger or serpens cactus.
+In the United Kingdom, it is sometimes called Kleinia.

 Size & Growth

 Senecio mandraliscae is slow-growing plant with finger-like leaves can grow to be 3’ feet high and 3’ feet wide (91.5 cm).